Br3nda123/Blackjack-Game/README.md

 # Blackjack-Game
-A blackjack game made by Object Oriented Programming.
+A blackjack game made by Object Oriented Programming in JavaScript.
 If you like a little bit of gambling, you can try.